Skip to content

 This isn't bureaucracy for its own sake; it's risk prevention.
 What is a deliberate decision today costs many times more later when it lies buried in the code as an implicit assumption.
 Martin Fowler describes how technical debt grows into the bottleneck of scaling companies when architecture decisions aren't made visibly.
 Martin Fowler: Bottleneck #01 – Tech Debt

 The side effect: a documented blueprint is effectively a due-diligence record prepared in advance.
-When investors later examine the tech stack, documented decisions are already on the table – a plus in any funding round.
+When investors later examine the tech stack, the decisions are already justified and traceable on the table – a plus in any funding round.
 More on this in the guide From Prototype to Production.

 Who is New Design for – and who skips it?